Lahn, Hesse: Dislike of the name

+Political reactions

 The creation of the city led to political consequences - SPD, which had been instrumental in pushing the reform, lost the local elections in March 1977, in favor of CDU candidates, who ran as opponents to the Lahn city.
 CDU succeeded in winning a majority of 50.7% of the vote in Lahn and Wilhelm Runtsch was elected mayor.
 He died already on 20 August 1977, and was replaced by Hans Görnert, who after the city's dissolution would remain the mayor of the city of Gießen until 1985.

+In addition, Osswald's successor as Minister-President, Holger Börner, also from SPD, did not support Lahn, calling it "rubble" (Scheißdreck), and in a message to Lahn residents, spoke: "Such old significant cities as Gießen and Wetzlar with their rich past, their differently shaped structure and their uniqueness cannot be merged into a new artificial entity against the will of the citizens.
+This is where the mistake lay, and the citizens ultimately told us so.
+That's why I advocate dissolving this forced marriage again." ("So alte bedeutsame Städte wie Gießen und Wetzlar mit ihrer reichen Vergangenheit, ihrer unterschiedlich geprägten Struktur und ihrer Eigenart kann man nicht gegen den Willen der Bürger zu einem neuen künstlichen Gebilde zusammenfügen.
+Hier lag der Fehler, und die Bürger haben es uns letztlich gesagt.
+Deshalb bin ich dafür eingetreten, diese Zwangsehe wieder aufzulösen.")
+In September 1978, ahead of the state elections, he spoke in Wetzlar: "Giessen will be Giessen again, Wetzlar will be Wetzlar again." ("Gießen wird wieder Gießen, Wetzlar wieder Wetzlar.")